Wage Subsidy Guide for Employers – All You Need to Know

 How are wage subsidies paid?

-Eligible businesses can receive wage subsidy payments from employment services providers over a six-month period.
+Eligible businesses generally receive wage subsidy payments from employment services providers over a six-month period.
 Employers can choose how frequently they would like the subsidy payments to be made, e.g. weekly or fortnightly – whatever works best for your organisation.

 Wage subsidies are paid to eligible employers only after the Government receives verification of employment and wage payments to the employee.
 This is why it’s important that you, as the employer, keep appropriate records to support your wage subsidy arrangements.